crownstone/crownstone-sdk/README.md

     - Bluetooth (not there yet)
     - Localization (not there yet)

-The Crownstone app makes use of these libraries for the Bluetooth Low Energy part and connect to the REST API as well.
+The [Crownstone app](https://github.com/dobots/CrownstoneApp) makes use of these libraries and connects to the REST API as well.
 The Crownstone app can be used as starting point to develop your own stand-alone app.
-It is written with React Native, and can be found at [github](https://github.com/dobots/CrownstoneApp).
+It is written with React Native, and can be found on github.

 ## <a name="bluenet"></a>Bluenet Firmware

-The Bluenet Firmware can be downloaded from [github](https://github.com/dobots/bluenet/).
+The [Bluenet](https://github.com/dobots/bluenet/) Firmware can be downloaded from github.
 There, you can also find the documentation of the bluetooth protocol (services, characteristics, and advertisements).
 To build the firmware, a GCC cross-compiler is required.